Jiani-liu/MT5763_Shiny/README.md

 ![Shiny app interface](www/searchbycountry.png)

 This page shows a single national data, the user can select the country they want to know, the country list is reverse ordered by the cumulative cases number, after user make a choice, the information boxes and data table will synchronous update.
-Users can also download the data in CSV format.
+The table contains the new confirmed, death and recovery data.
+Users can also download the data in CSV format by clicking the download button.

 ### Trend

 ![Shiny app interface](www/trend.jpeg)

 This dashboard shows the cumulative number of cases in one or more countries over time.
 It allows users to select one or more countries to explore or compare growth trend in different countries.
+When the cursor moves to the line, it will show up the information contain the relevant data for that country on that day.

 ### Comparison

 ![Shiny app interface](www/comparison.jpeg)

 This page with two bar charts compares the top 10 countries by number of death cases to the top 10 countries by number of recovered cases on a given date.
 Users can select a date in the top date box to view the comparison for that day.
+Moving cursor to the bar can display the data for that country.

 ### Data

 ![Shiny app interface](www/data.jpeg)

 Users can access and download the full data here by clicking the download button.